 Not being proactive about hiring during the “quiet” times might be good for minimising costs at that time, but it may mean that during heavy demand periods, you won’t have the capacity to maximise for the demand.

-The cost of lost opportunity (stay tuned for our next article) can be as damaging, if not more, than saving on costs.
+The cost of lost opportunity can be as damaging, if not more than saving on costs.

 Seasonality is an important factor in all facets of your business, these tips should help you prepare and thrive through those times of flux and growth.